the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-daily.md

 2. Online call by [Zoom](https://www.zoom.us/): The Zoom link is provided in the HackMD.
 3. An online Pomodoro clock: [https://cuckoo.team/TW-coworking](https://cuckoo.team/TW-coworking)

+We don't record these calls.
-We don't record the call or create [breakout rooms](#breakout-rooms) during these call (unless there are multiple people working on same things).
+We also don't create {ref}`breakout rooms<ch-coworking-collabcafe-breakout>` unless there are multiple people working on same things.

 ### Format of the call